-Many homeowners don't give a thought about cleaning their drains until they wake up to a rude shock in their property - overflowing sewer, clogged toilets and sinks.
+Many homeowners don't give a thought about cleaning their drains until they wake up to a rude shock on their property - overflowing sewers, clogged toilets, and sinks.

 The importance of drain cleaning service is only realized when such issues occur.
 Regular drain cleaning has many advantages, not only just unclogging the blockage and this information is an insight into such services.

 Unclogging the Drains

 One of the reasons for annual drain cleaning service is obviously to limit the occurrences of drain blockages.
 There are a number of things that can clog your drains, including hair, fallen objects, cooking oil, food particles, and mineral build-up.